Deeply virtual $\phi$-meson production near threshold: Experimental Projections for the EIC and JLab

 The resolutions and detector acceptances assumed in this study were determined by the SoLID collaboration with a dedicated GEANT4 simulation in the GEMC framework~\cite{Software:GEMC,GitHub:libsolgem,GitHub:solid-gemc,GitHub:SoLIDTracking,Software:Geant4}.
 We make use of these results in a fast MC to smear the four-vectors of generated particles in accordance with the expected resolutions.
-The acceptance of the SoLID $J/\psi$ configuration in momentum and polar angle $\theta$ is shown in Fig.~\ref{SoLIDAcceptance}.
+The single-particle acceptance of the SoLID $J/\psi$ configuration in momentum and polar angle $\theta$ is shown in Fig.~\ref{SoLIDAcceptance}.
+The distributions in momentum and polar angle for electrons, kaons, and protons in events where all four final-state particles are reconstructed are provided in Fig.~\ref{SoLIDAcceptedParticles}.
 The fast MC queries the acceptance map and randomly discards or accepts particles based on their momentum and polar angle in accordance with the expected acceptance.
 Compared to the acceptance map determined with the SoLID GEANT4 simulation, for the purposes of making realistic projections we scale the acceptance by a factor of 0.9 to simulate tracking inefficiencies in the high-rate environment at SoLID.
 We furthermore only consider events in which the proton and kaons enter the FAD, such that they can be efficiently identified by the particle identification detectors.
 We assume perfect identification of kaons and protons in the FAD, which should be a reasonable approximation since background pions can be rejected by the heavy gas Cherenkov and protons can be identified by the time-of-flight.

 Since statistical uncertainty is less of a limitation at SoLID, the bin sizes in $|t|, W,$ and $Q^2$ were chosen to be a factor of 3 or more larger than the detector resolution on those quantities.
 This should permit a reasonably stable unfolding and bin-by-bin extraction of $R$.
 To approximate the effect of systematic uncertainties, we assume a uniform systematic uncertainty of 10\% on each bin of $|t|$.